buun1030/go-projects/README.md

 \
 ![Alt text](image.png)\
 \
-Figure: A connection pool with five connections\
+A connection pool with five connections\
 \
 So, why should we tweak these config parameters?